Updated June 6, 2022

 Remote and Online Learning Infographic →

-MassBay Course Formats and Definitions for Fall 2020
+MassBay Course Formats and Definitions

-With the health and safety of our community as the driving factor, in early June the decision was made to offer all fall classes at MassBay remote or online.
+With the health and safety of our community as the driving factor, the decision was made to offer all classes at MassBay remote or online.
 Each class is marked as “remote” or “online” in the Course Offerings.
 Note, there are a handful of “blended” courses in our automotive, biotechnology, and health sciences programs that have on-campus laboratory components.
 Please review the details of our Campus Safety Plans for students enrolled in blended courses.

 Remote — Remote classes are held at scheduled class times each week (synchronous delivery) using free video conference technology.
 The proportion and use of video conferencing will vary from course to course.
 Course materials will be delivered through a learning management system such as Blackboard.